AndreasFaust/react-sled/README.md

 There is only one control-component for **Arrows** and **Dots**.

 - It is by default an empty `button`-tag, that has a default **styling-preset**.
-- There's the prop `goto`, that decides what the Control-element is: A string called `next` or `prev` will activate Arrow-functionality, a number Dot-functionality.
+- There's the prop `select`, that decides what the Control-element is: A string called `next` or `prev` will activate Arrow-functionality, a number Dot-functionality.

 **Available Presets:**